gammapy/gammapy/docs/introduction.rst

 Other related packages
 ----------------------

-There are several other great open source packages for gamma-ray data analysis (alphabetical order):
+There are several other great open source packages for gamma-ray data analysis:

 * `act-analysis`_ --- a similar package as ``gammapy`` by Karl Kosack
 * `gammafits`_ --- an SED modeling and fitting package by Victor Zabalza
 * `gammalib`_ and `ctools`_ --- Gamma-ray data analysis library and tools by Jürgen Knödlseder
 * `gamma-speed`_ --- benchmarking of TeV data analysis tools by Andrei Ignat
 * `PyFACT`_ --- a similar package as ``gammapy`` by Martin Raue
+* `VHEObserverTools`_ --- tools to predict detectability at VHE by Jeremy Perkins

 .. _act-analysis: https://bitbucket.org/kosack/act-analysis
 .. _PyFACT: http://pyfact.readthedocs.org